KrauseWassili/ListenMe-Player-open/README.md

 ## ⚠️ Open Edition Status

-Some commercial and confidential modules (monetization, ads, Firebase configs)
+As this is an Open Edition, some commercial and confidential modules (monetization, ads, Firebase configuration) are excluded.
-are **not included** in this public version.

-This means the project **may not compile** as a fully functional app.
-The purpose of the repository is to demonstrate **architecture and UI**,
-not to provide a production-ready build.
+The repository focuses on **architecture, state management and UI implementation**, rather than providing a fully production-ready build.

 ---